R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 ## Docs

+If you have any questions about the code please reach out via GitHub issues, DMs, or pinging `@Gecko` on the Northstar Discord.

 ### Persistent store

 In regards to storing persistent data, FlightCore uses [`tauri-plugin-store`](https://github.com/tauri-apps/tauri-plugin-store).
 It's a key-value store accessed in frontend to load and store small amounts of data.